UFC Ring Girl Arianny Celeste Goes Topless, Spreads Her Legs, Calls Herself A ‘Hopeless Romantic’ On Instagram

 The octagon girl pierces the camera lens with a smoldering gaze, her eyes conveying a certain sensuality.

 In the very brief caption attached to this most recent share, Arianny Celeste referred to herself as a hopeless romantic before giving a shoutout to her photographer.
 She also took the time to thank her hair and makeup artist, Eric Duran.
-Despite the brevity of her comments in the caption, her fans decided to focus their attentions in a more positive manner, awarding over 8,500 likes and 100-plus comments on the piece in a mere matter of hours.
+Despite the brevity of her comments in the caption, her fans decided to focus their attention in a more positive manner, awarding over 8,500 likes and 100-plus comments on the piece in a mere matter of hours.

 “My jaw is on the flaw [sic],” one admirer gushed, capping off their comment with a heart-eyed emoji and a flame emoji.